-We discussed Nozick’s claim that rights are what he calls “side-constraints,” meaning that they constrain actions: no one can do anything that would violate another person’s rights.
+We will discuss Nozick’s claim that rights are what he calls “side-constraints,” meaning that they constrain actions: no one can do anything that would violate another person’s rights.

-Nozick’s first point is that we do not treat rights as goals.
-I illustrated this with one of the stylized examples that are used to raise objections to utilitarianism: suppose the town sheriff can execute one innocent person to save ten innocents from dying in a riot that will happen if the innocent person is not executed.
+But, according to Nozick, this is not so.
+He argues that we do not treat rights as goals using one of the stylized examples that are often employed against utilitarianism.
+Suppose the town sheriff can execute one innocent person to save ten innocents from dying in a riot that will happen if the innocent person is not executed.

+This is generally a compelling one-two punch for the utilitarians.
 Still, Nozick points out that this is not the way we think about rights.
 We do not think that whether someone’s rights are to be respected or not depends on calculating the effects of doing so.
 And we are not willing to engage in the kinds of trade-offs that the utilitarians claim are sensible.
-(Which is not to say that we are right to resist making those trade-offs, just that we do so.)

-Will asked an interesting question here.
 Why doesn’t our poor sheriff face a dilemma?
-The side constraint “never kill” tells him not to kill the innocent guy and the side constraint “protect the innocent from being killed” tells him that he must kill the innocent guy (in these admittedly weird circumstances).
+The side constraint “never kill the innocent” tells him not to kill the innocent guy and the side constraint “protect the innocent from being killed” tells him that he must kill the innocent guy (in these admittedly weird circumstances).

-Nozick’s attempts to explain why we have rights with this feature take him through several long and interesting digressions.
+Nozick’s attempts to explain why we have rights that are side constraints take him through several long and interesting digressions.
 He takes it for granted that our rights must be based on some natural features that we all share and he went on a search for those features.

 He concluded that the natural features in question are ones that enable us to guide our lives by plans.
 That, in turn, is said to be important because it is how we give meaning to our lives (Nozick 1974, 48–50).